Launching a product online can be daunting, especially if your business is bootstrapped.

 Your landing pages should always be mobile-friendly.

-The best landing page templates, like the one above, are multipurpose.
+The best product landing page templates, like the one above, are multipurpose.
 The page layout will convert to mobile effortlessly while keeping the same form if it’s viewed on a desktop.

 With this template, you can replace the image on the right-hand side of the landing page to complement your product launch while keeping the focus to the left-hand side of the screen — the product itself.